Heated tobacco product: Cigoo

 In September 2020, Yunnan Xike Science & Technology Co., Ltd. launched Cigoo; according to the company, it is a heated herbal product which releases nicotine and aroma aerosol at 300 °C, similar to mainstream HTPs.
 Instead of using reconstituted tobacco film in the stick, Cigoo sticks use patented plant particle as a carrier, added flavourants and additives.

 TEO

-The TEO heats a cigarette stick with a heating blade, and was launched by Shenzhen ESON Technology Co.
+The TEO heats a cigarette stick with a heating blade and was launched by Shenzhen ESON Technology Co.
 Ltd. ("ESON") in Dec.
 2021 after PODA.
 NEAFS tobacco-free sticks does not use tobacco, but instead a nicotine infused, tea-based organic compound.

 Comparison to mainstream smoke of traditional cigarettes

-Contents of selected analytes in the mainstream aerosol of a heated tobacco product compared to the mainstream smoke of traditional cigarettes.
+The table below shows the contents of selected analytes in the mainstream aerosol of a heated tobacco product compared to the mainstream smoke of traditional cigarettes.
 The highest and lowest values in two different types of tobacco sticks and traditional cigarettes were given by Mallock et al. and Counts et al. respectively.
 Column 5 shows the reduction of the analytes in the mainstream aerosol of the heated tobacco product compared to traditional cigarettes by percentage.